home-assistant/addons/openthread_border_router/DOCS.md

 | nat64              | Enable NAT64 to allow Thread devices accessing IPv4 addresses |
 | network_device     | IP address and port to connect to a network-based RCP (1) |

-(1) Note you still need to set a dummy device e.g. /dev/ttyS3.
-Also note that the RCP protocol is not designed to be transferred over an IP network: It is a timing sensitive protocol.
+(1) Note you still need to set a dummy device, e.g., `/dev/ttyS3`.
+Also, note that the RCP protocol is not designed to be transferred over an IP network: It is a timing-sensitive protocol.
 You might experience Thread issues if your network link has excessive latencies.
-As Thread on its own is networking capable, it is recommended to run a Thread border router on the system the RCP radio is plugged in.
+As Thread is networking capable, running a Thread border router on the system the RCP radio is plugged in is recommended.

 ## Support